SciAps/DART-SD410-manifest/README.md

 ### Preliminary steps for macOS Parallels users only
 1. Open the Parallels Control Center and click on the *+* symbol in the top-right corner
 2. Select the "Install Windows or another OS from DVD or image file" and click *Continue*
-3. Drag an ubuntu 16.04 LTS iso into the "Installation Assistant" window and click *Continue*
+3. Drag an ubuntu 14.04 LTS iso into the "Installation Assistant" window and click *Continue*
 4. Type in a password and click *Continue*
 5. Check the "Customize settings before installation" checkbox and click *Create*
 6. In the "Configuration" window, click on the *Hardware* tab
 7. Bump up the memory to 4096MB at a minimum if you can
-8. Bump up the graphics memory to 512 MB if you can
+8. Bump up the graphics memory to 512 MB
 9. Under "Hard Disk", open the "Advanced Settings" and click on *Properties*
-10. Drag the slider to 512 GB if you can and click *Apply*
+10. Drag the slider to 256 GB and click *Apply*
 11. Under "Mouse & Keyboard", make sure *Don't optimize for games* is selected
 12. Close the "Configuration" window and click *Continue*
 13. Once Ubuntu is up and running, install Parallels Tools by clicking on the yellow icon in the top-right corner of the Ubuntu VM window